openbohemians/milk/README.md

 ### Hyperlinks

-**TODO** <i>I am little but hesitant to move away from the traditional wiki-wiki style of `[[foo]]` here, and yet I have always felt it would a good thing if links were more like real references in technical papers.
+**TODO** <i>I am little bit hesitant to move away from the traditional wiki-wiki style of `[[foo]]` here, and yet I have always felt it would a good thing if links were more like real references in technical papers.
 This still needs some work and some thought.</i>

 ```